-After reliability and punctuality, customers prioritise a comfortable, safe on-board experience27 supported by accurate information.
+After reliability / punctuality and the time the journey on the bus took, customers prioritise a comfortable, safe on-board experience22 supported by accurate information.
 Continuous improvements in accessibility features, better driver training and consistent and timely information are essential for bus services that meet the needs of all customers.